AvatoLabs/reth-cdk/README.md

 # Reth CDK Adaptation Layer

-A Celestia Data Availability (CDK) integration layer built on top of Reth, implementing equivalent batch/epoch data stream ingestion, L1 finality/rollback, extended RPC, and observability features based on cdk-erigon behavior.
+This project implements a Celestia Data Availability (CDK) integration layer on top of Reth, mirroring the behavior of `cdk-erigon` for equivalent batch/epoch data stream ingestion, L1 finality/rollback, extended RPC, and observability features.

 ## Project Structure